02.07.2025 t/m 31.10.2025

 The Double Ruth: the ultimate fairground organ

-In the Dance Hall and the nave, you can admire other legendary fairground organs such as De Schuyt and De Drie Pruiken.
+In the Dance Hall and the nave, you can admire even more legendary organs that have been at the fair, such as fairground organ De Schuyt and street organ De Drie Pruiken.
 In the guided tours, you will learn much more about the music machines at the fairground.

 Ice cream with music